siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

   flow,
 - how the inverse-square structure and force direction arise,
 - how magnetic interaction appears for moving configurations.

+What is now shown:

+- the exact local cross-interaction balance for two localized charged modes,
+- the exact integrated force on each mode due to the other,
+- the compact-mode limit reducing to the localized Lorentz form,
+- the static point-mode idealization giving the exact Coulomb law.

+What still remains:

+- derive the same interaction directly from the detailed toroidal mode geometry,
+- extend the moving case to the full retarded two-mode interaction without first idealizing through effective source notation.

 ### 3. Uniqueness theorem for the Maxwell closure inside a stated class